The Best Cloud Phone Systems for UK Businesses in 2026

 In Dialpad’s latest December 2025 platform update, the provider added scheduled messages (so teams can draft SMS/MMS now and send them automatically at a set time), just like GoTo Connect above, plus a new way to test call queue failover from contact centre/department/mainline settings, which is useful for validating routing resilience before an outage hits.

-• UK teams that rely on texting customers: If SMS/MMS is part of your customer comms, Dialpad is one of the cleaner all-in-one options for handling calls and texts in one place.
+• You’re a UK team that relies on texting customers: If SMS/MMS is part of your customer comms, Dialpad is one of the cleaner all-in-one options for handling calls and texts in one place.

-• Teams that want AI-driven call context: Dialpad is built around turning calls into usable information (summaries, searchable history, analytics), which is ideal for busy sales, support, and account-management environments.
+• Your team wants AI-driven call context: Dialpad is built around turning calls into usable information (summaries, searchable history, analytics), which is ideal for busy sales, support and account-management environments.

-• Hybrid teams that rely on comms tools: If you like a Slack-ish workflow (channels) but still need proper telephony, Dialpad’s UI and structure make it easy to stay organised.
+• You’re a hybrid teams that relies on comms tools: If you like a Slack-ish workflow (channels) but still need proper telephony, Dialpad’s UI and structure make it easy to stay organised.

-• Call coaching-heavy teams: If you want whisper, barge and deep supervisor tools baked into your core VoIP plan, a coaching-led plan such as RingCentral Ultimate or 8×8 Work can be a better fit.
+• You require heavy call coaching: If you want whisper, barge and deep supervisor tools baked into your core VoIP plan, a coaching-led plan such as RingCentral Ultimate or 8×8 Work can be a better fit.

-• Teams that need very large video meetings included: Dialpad has improved here, but if you regularly need the biggest meeting caps as standard, options like 8×8 Work or GoTo Connect Phone System may suit better.
+• You regularly host large video meetings: Dialpad has improved here, but if you regularly need the biggest meeting caps as standard, options like 8×8 Work or GoTo Connect Phone System may suit you better.

-• Businesses that want the widest, deepest integration ecosystem: If your phone system needs to plug into lots of niche tools, RingCentral Ultimate is typically the stronger “integrations first” choice.
+• You want the widest, deepest integration ecosystem: If your phone system needs to plug into lots of niche tools, RingCentral Ultimate is typically the stronger “integrations first” choice.

 5. bOnline Unlimited Calling: Best for Unlimited Calling on a Strict Budget